 Although many factors can injure seedlings, herbicides are often the first to be blamed.
 For example, herbicides have been blamed for injury caused by fertilizer.
 To reduce chances of a misdiagnosis, nursery managers should leave a few untreated areas in the seedbeds (i.e., check plots).
-The size of the check plot can be relatively small.
-These check plots are not only useful for diagnosing herbicide injury (fig. 8b.7), but also provide a useful demonstration of what seedbeds would look like without the use of herbicides.
+The size of the check plots can be relatively small.
+These check plots are not only useful for diagnosing herbicide injury (figure 7), but they also provide a useful demonstration of what seedbeds would look like without the use of herbicides.

 In some cases, herbicide injury will be minor and ephemeral.
 In fact, some herbicides might initially cause injury but eventually produce stock that is larger than untreated controls with no injury symptoms (Reeder et al. 1994).
-Therefore, most hardwood managers are more concerned with treatments that cause an "economic" injury to their crop than one that causes a "cosmetic" injury to leaves, especially when hardwoods drop their leaves before lifting.
+Therefore, most hardwood managers are more concerned with treatments that cause an "economic" injury to their crop than they are with one that causes a "cosmetic" injury to leaves, especially when hardwoods drop their leaves before lifting.

-Economic injury occurs when an herbicide treatment reduces crop value (e.g., when the number of shippable
+Economic injury occurs when an herbicide treatment reduces crop value (e.g., when the number of shippable seedlings produced per seedbed is reduced).
+The problem is determining which herbicides reduce seed germination before operational use.
+In some cases, herbicide trials are designed in such a